BackMountainDevil/kmcounter/README.rst

 Related tools
 ~~~~~~~~~~~~~

-If you're recording a screencast where almost all editing is already
-visible (for example, in ``vi`` or most other text editors), consider
-using a bigger screen font instead, so that the viewer can read the text
-directly while the program is being used.

-If the control sequences you're typing are rare, you might even want to
-spell what you're doing instead of obscuring the screen with the typing
-output.

 When doing screencasts involving a lot of mouse activity, or which
 require holding down modifiers to perform other mouse actions, key-mon_
-might be a good companion to screenkey, or replace it entirely.
+(Python-based) or the newer kmcaster_ (Java-based) might be a good
+companion to screenkey, or replace it entirely.

-key-mon can be configured to show the state of key modifiers
+Both can be configured to show the state of key modifiers continuously
-continuously and circle the location of mouse clicks ("visible click").
+and circle the location of mouse clicks ("visible click") and can be
-key-mon and screenkey complete each-other and can be used at the same
-time.
+used together with screenkey.

 Troubleshooting